EPPS21: A global QCD analysis of nuclear PDFs: Introduction

 The fixed-target program at Jefferson Laboratory (JLab) has recently included new measurements of deeply inelastic scattering (DIS) \cite{Seely:2009gt,Schmookler:2019nvf,Arrington:2021vuu}.
 These data probe nucleons at large momentum fractions $x \gtrsim 0.1$, the interaction scale $Q^2$ being typically lower than in the older fixed-target experiments.
 Out of these, the latest measurements by the JLab CLAS Collaboration \cite{Seely:2009gt} have been studied in the context of nuclear PDFs first in Ref.~\cite{Paukkunen:2020rnb}.
 No visible evidence of large, nuclear-size dependent $1/Q^2$-type higher-twist corrections was found, which also justifies the inclusion of these data in global fits of nuclear PDFs.
 These data were found to be helpful in disentangling the flavour dependence of the valence-quark nuclear effects.
 For subsequent further studies on the JLab data, see Refs.~\cite{Segarra:2020gtj,Khanpour:2020zyu}.

 At large interaction scales $Q \gg \Lambda_{\rm QCD}$, the nuclear effects in PDFs do not typically exceed some tens of percents and they are often regarded as ``corrections'' to the free-proton PDFs.
 Most of the free-proton fits indeed use data on nuclear targets with varying prescriptions in correcting for the nuclear effects.
 On the other hand, nuclear-PDF analyses also require a proton PDF as an input and the outcome is bound to carry some sensitivity on how the baseline is chosen.
 Such intertwining of the nuclear and free-proton PDFs has already been considered within the NNPDF framework: In the NNPDF4.0 \cite{Ball:2021leu} analysis of the free-proton PDFs the nuclear-PDF uncertainties were considered as correlated uncertainties following Ref.~\cite{Ball:2018twp}.
-In the nNNPDF2.0 analysis \cite{AbdulKhalek:2020yuc}, on the other hand, the uncertainties from the free-proton PDFs were propagated into nuclear PDFs.
-In the present work, we will now carry out the latter within a Hessian prescription.
+In the nNNPDF2.0 analysis \cite{AbdulKhalek:2020yuc}, on the other hand, the uncertainties from the free-proton PDFs were propagated into nuclear PDFs.\footnote{After the preprint of the present article was submitted, also an updated nNNPDF analysis appeared \cite{Khalek:2022zqe}.} In the present work, we will now carry out the latter within a Hessian prescription.
 Eventually, in a complete analysis, both the free- and bound-proton PDFs should be fitted simultaneously and the first steps towards this direction have also recently been taken \cite{Walt:2019slu,Helenius:2021tof}.